Top 5 Fashion Designers of 1950’s Women’s Fashion

-The most glamourous of decades was probably the 1950’s and this beautiful film [ see bottom of post !] beautifully illustrates the creme de la creme of fashion designers.
+The most glamorous of decades was probably the 1950’s and this beautiful film.
+It illustrates the creme de la creme of fashion designers.
 Christian Dior, Cristóbal Balenciaga, Pierre Balmain, Jaques Fath, and of course Coco Chanel.

 Probably more than anyone else, Christian Dior redefined the look of women after the war years, with his bell suit and tiny waists.
 Grace Kelly was a great fan of this style.
 A master at shapes and silhouettes, he died in before the decade was out in 1957.

 The iconic photo above is now mistaken for the original 1947 Dior Bar Suit.
 It was in fact taken in 1957, to commemorate the 10th anniversary of The New Look.